AxonIQ/reference-guide/part3/command-dispatching.md

  > **Note**
  >
- > The current version (Axon 3.0.4) `SpringCloudCommandRouter` uses the `ServiceInstance.Metadata` field to inform all the nodes in the system which commands it can handle through a `CommandNameFilter`.
-It is thus of importance that the Spring Cloud implementation selected supports the usage of the ServiceInstance.Metadata field.
-Spring Cloud Consul for example currently does not support that field, hence is not a viable solution for the `SpringCloudCommandRouter`.
-We are working on an additional solution to retrieve the `CommandNameFilter` from.
+ > The `SpringCloudCommandRouter` uses the Spring Cloud specific `ServiceInstance.Metadata` field to inform all the nodes in the system of its message routing information.
+It is thus of importance that the Spring Cloud implementation selected supports the usage of the `ServiceInstance.Metadata` field.
+If the desired Spring Cloud implementation does not support the modification of the `ServiceInstance.Metadata` (e.g. Consul), the `SpringCloudHttpBackupCommandRouter` is a viable solution.
+See the end of this chapter for configuration specifics on the `SpringCloudHttpBackupCommandRouter`.

 Giving a description of every Spring Cloud implementation would push this reference guide to far.
 Hence we refer to their respective documentations for further information.